loveencounterflow/gaps-and-islands/README.md

 fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
 By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).
+**Back to the Dual-Statement Approach:** So at least writing the string-splitting part made in JavaScript was highly desirable (essentially the difference between `String::split()` and dozens upon dozens of lines of poorly-tested recursive SQL), and the obvious way to integrate JavaScript and SQL was the 'dual-statement' way, as outlined above.
+It worked, but it did make me wonder whether something was wrong with the code as I only reached up to 2,000Hz (rows per second), and as I pulled in more data that figure fell below 800Hz, which is abysmal; a quick web search convinced me that it should be more in the range of several 10,000Hz.
+By the way, adding explicit `begin transaction` and `commit` statements did in this case do almost nothing (although it's always good advice to not rely on autocommit when writing lots of rows).

+**The Single-Statement With Inline-Call-To-App Approach:** I then remembered another similar case and rewrote the processing, and **here comes the essential part**: *it's not only possible to write a single SQL statement that does **both** the data selection and the data insertion part, you can also still delegate some or all of the processing work*, and this is what it looks like:
+**The Single-Statement With Inline-Call-To-App Approach:** I then remembered another similar case and rewrote the processing, and **here comes the essential part**: *it's not only possible to write a single SQL statement that does **both** the data selection and the data insertion part, you can also still delegate some or all of the processing work*, and this is what it looks like:
+**The Single-Statement With Inline-Call-To-App Approach:** I then remembered another similar case and rewrote the processing, and **here comes the essential part**: *it's not only possible to write a single SQL statement that does **both** the data selection and the data insertion part, you can also still delegate some or all of the processing work*, and this is what it looks like:
+**The Single-Statement With Inline-Call-To-App Approach:** I then remembered another similar case and rewrote the processing, and **here comes the essential part**: *it's not only possible to write a single SQL statement that does **both** the data selection and the data insertion part, you can also still delegate some or all of the processing work*, and this is what it looks like:
 **The Single-Statement With Inline-Call-To-App Approach:** I then remembered another similar case and rewrote the processing, and **here comes the essential part**: *it's not only possible to write a single SQL statement that does **both** the data selection and the data insertion part, you can also still delegate